RULES & REGULATIONS

 - Sound must not exceed 95db

 - All bikes must have some sort of exhaust silencer fitted

 - Throttle must be self closing

-- A kill switch must be attached to the bike (key off is fine)
+- A kill switch must be attached to the bike (key off or kill switch is fine)

 - Tyre tread must be at least 1mm deep

 - Bikes must have a working brake (minimum rear only)

 - Either a rear mudguard or a seat must be fitted which extends to inline with or past a vertical line drawn through the rear wheel axle